enduringwriter/enduringwriter/README.md

 <!--- Snapshot of Events -->
+- A creative Analyst and Army Veteran with a diverse background in technology, chemistry, logistics, automation, programming, market research and analysis, entrepreneurship, music, and storytelling
 - Artist and writer of children's literature and music
 - Served in the **U.S. Army** in logistics, public affairs, media, and chemical
 - Graduated with a B.Sc. in **Chemistry** from Texas A&M University